- Manuscripts should be send by this OJS system.

 Review Article (up to 5000 words including tables, figures)

-In-depth, comprehensive state of the art reviews on a nutritional topic are welcomed.
+In-depth, comprehensive state of the art reviews on a ophthalmology topic are welcomed.
 The editor may invite the authors to prepare the review article.

 Case Report (up to 2500 words including tables and figures)